Bang Bang Chicken Noodle Salad

 For my Bang Bang Chicken Noodle Salad, which feeds four people, you’ll need two decent-sized boneless chicken breasts.
 If you prefer thighs, then you may want to use three.

-Just make sure you don’t overcook it.
-No amount of ‘bang banging’ will transform overdone into moist and tender.
+However you cook your chicken, don’t overdo it.
+Because no amount of ‘bang banging’ will transform overdone into moist and tender.

-If you do poach or steam, then reserve a little of the cooking liquid.
+If you poach or steam the chicken, reserve a little of the cooking liquid.
 You can use this later to give more flavour to the dressing instead of plain water.
 For even more flavour, add a few slices of ginger and some onion to the water when poaching or steaming.

 When it comes to beating the cooked chicken, don’t go mad and smash it to smithereens.